 Halifax is such a charming city by the sea offering so much from old fishing villages to a happening downtown.
-There is something for everyone here: from history buffs exploring historic sites and museums, art buffs admiring works at the largest art museum in Atlantic Canada, to foodies eating their way to some of the best seafood in Canada, and casual travellers enjoying the sights and landmarks.
+There are lots of things to do in Halifax that suits every need: from history buffs exploring historic sites and museums, art buffs admiring works at the largest art museum in Atlantic Canada, to foodies eating their way to some of the best seafood in Canada, and casual travellers enjoying the sights and landmarks.

 I had the pleasure of exploring Halifax on a press trip with Discover Halifax and Tourism Nova Scotia.
 This was officially my first time being in Halifax.
 I’ve been here in 2012 but only for a few hours as part of the New England Cruise so I don’t really count it.
 In the 4 days I was here, it was a whirlwind of eating and touring the city.